San Clemente State Beach

 • Reservations are the safe move here, especially on weekends and during warmer months.

-• Expect a developed campground vibe, not solitude.
+• Expect a developed campground with neighbors, RVs, families, and campground noise.

 • Bring layers.
 Coastal weather can turn soft and chilly fast once the sun drops.